 Get Infographics, Articles and More Direct to your Inbox!

 These are the types of income that are taxable:

 - Perquisites, which includes bill claims, company credit cards, loans from company, sponsored club memberships, sponsored child tuition fee, personal driver and any benefits offered by your employer that could be converted into cash.

 Here’s an example of how to derive your total income:

 Now that you have your total annual income, you need to find out what your chargeable income is.
-Chargeable income, also known as taxable income, is your total annual income minus all the tax exemptions and tax reliefs you are entitled for.
+Chargeable income, also known as taxable income, is your total annual income minus all the tax exemptions and tax reliefs you are entitled to.